jianminchen/100-hard-level-algorithms-2018-summer-campaign/LongestRepeatedSubstring-non-overlap/ReadMe.md

 So we have to argue that starting from index = 0, "A", "AB" (first two chars of string "ABGABG"), "ABG", "ABGA", "ABGAB" do not have repeated substring at all. <br>
 In other words, the repeated string is outside the string itself, non-overlap, and it is in the front of the substring. <br>

+Statement from geeksforgeeks.com problem solving analysis<br>
+The basic idea is to find the longest repeating suffix for all prefixes in the string str.

+suffix - <br>
+all prefixes<br>
+For exmple, "ABGABG", dp[1, 4], "BGAB", suffix string of "BGAB" are "B","AB","GAB","BGAB". <br>